-The grounds of the 125,000-acre Biltmore Estate were designed by Frederick Law Olmsted.
+Just a few hours away from Hanging Rock, you can visit one of the most impressive homes in the U.S. The grounds of the 125,000-acre Biltmore Estate were designed by Frederick Law Olmsted.
 You might know Olmsted as the creator of New York’s Central Park and the father of American landscape architecture!
 Once home to George and Edith Vanderbilt, the 250-room estate in Asheville, North Carolina is now open to the public.
 Today, visitors can explore the estate on a self-guided house tour and experience a fresh look at how people lived and worked in America’s largest home.

 The largest National Historic Landmark District in the United States, Savannah, Georgia features more than twenty city squares of museums, churches, mansions, monuments and famous forts of the Revolutionary & Civil War eras.
 The Historic District of Savannah is accented with charming cobblestone streets and manicured gardens.
 This destination is an attractive destination for couples and families alike.

 Some say that it’s best to visit Savannah from March to July, when the azaleas are in bloom and festival season is in full force.
 However, this can lead to much higher accommodation prices.
 We suggest in the slower months of November – February, though the city does tend to shut down for Christmas.
 If it’s a mild year, the trees and squares will still be lush and green, even in the winter.
 You’ll also see a surge of price increases in March when Savannah hosts the country’s second-largest St. Patrick’s Day Parade!